Promotional image from Doctor Foster showing a character standing outdoors in a residential street setting.

 5

 Poldark and Harry Potter fans alike, you’re gonna loveeeee this!
-Coming to 5 in 2026 is The Family Secret, a psychological drama starring Matthew Lewis and Eleanor Tomlinson.
+Coming to 5 in 2026 is The Fortune, a psychological drama starring Matthew Lewis and Eleanor Tomlinson.
 The story follows Amanda Blakefield (Tomlinson), whose happy life is turned upside down when she inherits a huge sum from a man she’s never heard of, sending her spiralling into the dark world of the Worrall family.
 Think unravelling secrets, and oh-so-much drama!

 Filming is underway, so fingers crossed for a late 2026 release.